 Atezolizumab side effects can vary between patients.
 Mild to severe symptoms may occur from taking atezolizumab.
 Immunotherapy patients with non-small cell lung cancer, small cell lung cancer, and other rare cancers are approved to take it.
 Common side effects include lung, intestinal, liver, kidney, hormone gland, or skin problems.
 The drug’s full side effects can be found on Tecentriq’s safety page.

 Doctors Hopeful For Future Studies

-Researchers were impressed with the effectiveness of treatment on the participants who experience disease progression following standard first-line chemotherapy treatment or surgery.
+Researchers were impressed with the effectiveness of treatment on the participants who experienced disease progression following standard first-line chemotherapy treatment or surgery.
 The median duration of response among participants was 12.8 months.

 The estimated progression-free survival was 17.5 months.
-The length of progression-free survival was a significant improvement when comparing standard chemotherapy, which has a median disease progression of 8.3 months.
+The progression-free survival length significantly improved when comparing standard chemotherapy, which has a median disease progression of 8.3 months.
 The one-year survival rate among participants was 85 percent, while progression-free survival was an impressive 65 percent.

 Researchers conclude that more patients are needed for evaluation in future clinical trials to validate study results and determine if the combination of drugs is effective as a first-line peritoneal mesothelioma treatment.

 Last updated on March 20th, 2023 at 04:45 pm